At least 7 killed in head-on bus crash in New Mexico

+New Mexico State Police said the semi was headed east on the freeway Thursday afternoon when one of its tires blew, sending the rig across the median and into oncoming traffic where it slammed into the Greyhound bus heading to Phoenix from Albuquerque.

-Nine bus passengers were being treated at University of New Mexico Hospital with three more patients expected to be sent there.
+At least nine bus passengers were being treated at University of New Mexico Hospital.
 UNM officials didn't release any details about the patients' conditions.

 -